-Super Exciting news to announce, this week.
-We have secured retail space at the North Sea observatory, With regular monthly retail Makers markets, we will be show casing our new eco-friendly, plastic free Kitchen range.
-Which includes chopping boards, serving platters, caddy spoons and so much more.
-The first date is 24th July 2021.This will be a market dedicated exclusively to Handmade traders and conscious consumers, so naturally, it fits in very well with our sustainable products.
+Our next event date is September 25th -26th We have secured exhibition space at the North Sea Observatory, With regular monthly retail Makers markets and live demonstrations of craft. we will be show casing our new eco-friendly, plastic-free Kitchen range.
+Which includes chopping boards, serving platters, caddy spoons and so much more. .This will be a market dedicated exclusively to Handmade traders and conscious consumers, so naturally, it fits in very well with our sustainable products.

 We have spent many hours of research and sample makes to bring you our new eco-conscious collection.
 Firstly, we had to consider where we would source our timber from.
 Trying to keep our carbon footprint as low as possible.
 We buy all our Timber in Lincolnshire.
 Who in turn supply us with as much British sourced timber, that they can supply.
 On occasion we have to turn to European sourced wood, which comes from FSC and sustainable forests.